Wittiest/FdF-Wireframe/README.md

 # FdF-Wireframe

 In completing this project, I learned about rotational matrices and bresenham's line drawing algorithm.
+I take input from a file that gives X,Y,Z input and project it with a library that only allows put_pixel(x,y).

 To use:
 1. Download the repository and run "make" in the terminal.